The It Makes Sense loan

 How to apply

-You apply for an It Makes Sense loan through your local credit union.
+You apply for an It Makes Sense loan through your credit union.
+If you are not a member, you will need to apply to join.

 Joining the credit union